Half-waves and spectral Riesz means on the 3-torus: The asymptotics of , , via the Fourier transform

-\section{The Asymptotics of $N_{3,k}$, $k\geq 2$, via the Fourier Transform}
+\section{The asymptotics of $N_{3,k;\Lambda,\bfA}$, $k\geq 2$, via the Fourier transform}

 Missing from the previous section is a proof that the asymptotic expansions in \cref{eq:h41} and \cref{eq:h42} are the best asymptotic expansions possible (assuming, at least, that we are only allowed to use polynomials).
 In this section we will give another proof of these expansions, one which makes it easy to deduce sharpness.
-While somewhat more involved than the direct arguments above, it uses only structural features of $\calF N_{3,0}$ which are guaranteed to hold on conceptual grounds -- the relation to the wave equation on the standard 3-torus -- so this approach has some appeal.
-We proceed via an $L^1,L^2$-based analysis of the Fourier transform $\calF N_3=\calF N_3(\tau)$ -- defined using the conventions specified in the introduction, \cref{eq:FN3} -- whose singularity structure we analyze explicitly.
-The results below also serve to very the hypotheses of the Tauberian theorem in \cite{sussman}, which, as stated there (without proof), applies to the 3-torus.
+While somewhat more involved than the direct arguments above, it uses only structural features of $\calF N_{3,0;\Lambda,\bfA}$ which are guaranteed to hold on conceptual grounds -- the relation to the wave equation on the standard 3-torus -- so this approach has some appeal.
+Note that while we compute out $\calF N_{3,0;\Lambda,\bfA}$ fairly explicitly, we only use this computation in order to prove the estimate \Cref{prop:Fourier_bound} quickly.
+For the sake of \Cref{thm:main2}, \Cref{thm:main3}, \Cref{thm:main4}, what matters is the truth of this estimate, not the method of proof.
+We proceed via an $L^1,L^2$-based analysis of the Fourier transform $\calF N_{3;\Lambda,\bfA}=\calF N_{3;\Lambda,\bfA}(\tau)$, whose singularity structure we analyze in detail.
+The results below also serve to verify the hypotheses of the Tauberian theorem in \cite{sussman}, which, as stated there without proof, applies to the 3-torus.